 Top 3 Expert Tips for Managing Debt

 Day 21: GOBankingRates wants to help you Live Richer.
-Throughout the month of July, we’ll be sharing daily tips for how you can do just that, with advice on budgeting, saving, investing, making the most of your career and managing debt — plus money advice for every phase of your life.
+For a month, we’ll be sharing daily tips for how you can do just that, with advice on budgeting, saving, investing, making the most of your career and managing debt — plus money advice for every phase of your life.
 Check back each day during our 31 Days of Living Richer to learn everything you need to know to set yourself up for financial success and live the richest life possible.

 The average American has $90,460 in debt between credit cards, personal loans, mortgages, student debt and other forms of consumer debt, CNBC reported.
 And when you owe nearly six figures (or more) it can be overwhelming to figure out what to do to get out of it.
 But no matter how much debt you have, it’s possible to manage it, pay it down and come out the other side.

 Here’s what experts say to do to manage your debt.

 Figure Out Which Debt To Pay Off First

 “Debt that affects someone’s shelter and security, such as mortgage debt, should be looked at first,” said Howard Dvorkin, CPA, personal finance expert and chairman of Debt.com.
 “Credit card, medical and student loan debt can be looked at afterward.”

 Next, focus on the debt with the highest interest rate — typically credit card debt.

 “The interest rate being charged is the key factor,” said Scott Schleicher, advisor team manager and senior financial advisor at Personal Capital.
 “Many folks prioritize the size of the debt rather than the interest rate they are paying — which is wrong.”